 - Not as shiny as a wax product

-This is a waterless wash and polish type solution that while convenient and worth having as a back up (or for top-up polishes between washes) but won’t achieve the same kind of results you can expect from a more traditional solution.
+This is a waterless wash and polish type solution that while convenient and worth having as a back up (or for top-up polishes between washes), won’t achieve the same results you can expect from a more traditional solution.

-The Diamond Shine System uses a thin solution that lifts off lightweight dust, dirt, and grime, evaporating to leave behind a shiny and reasonably protective wax layer.
+This system uses a thin solution that removes lightweight dust, dirt, and grime, evaporating to leave behind a shiny and reasonably protective wax layer.

 - Does a decent job of polishing and waxing

 This is the kind of wax most older riders will be familiar with.